ContainerSSH/containerssh.github.io/docs/guides/honeypot.md

     ********************************************************************

     This is a honeypot.
-All information, including IP address, username, password, any commands you type, or files you upload will be made public.
+All information, including IP address, username, password, any commands you type, or files you upload will be visible to the honeypot.

     If you do not agree disconnect now.